keyastudio

 Everything starts.

 The first commit lands at 10:49 AM.
 By noon, there's a monorepo, a database, authentication, and an API.
-By evening, Crit — the design critique agent — is alive.
+By evening, the audit agent is alive.
 Streaming responses.
 Persisting to Postgres.
-Tracing every thought through Langfuse.
+Every thought traced.

 Not a prototype.
 Not a mockup.
 A working product.